 - Do not put hands or feet near rotating parts.
-Contact with the rotating parts can amputate hands and feet. - Do not operate machine while under the influence of alcohol or drugs.
+Contact with the rotating parts can amputate hands and feet. - Always wear safety glasses or safety goggles during operation and while performing an adjustment or repair to protect your eyes.
+Thrown objects which ricochet can cause serious injury to the eyes.

-- Never operate this machine without good visibility or light.
+- 3. For extended use of this product, hearing protection is required. - 4.
+Do not operate machine while under the influence of alcohol or drugs. - Never operate this machine without good visibility or light.
 Always be sure of your footing and keep a firm hold on the handles. - Keep bystanders away from the machine while it is in operation.
 Stop the machine if anyone enters the area. - Be careful when tilling in hard ground.
 The tines may catch in the ground and propel the tiller forward.
 If this occurs, let go of the handle bars and do not restrain the machine. - Exercise extreme caution when operating on or crossing gravel surfaces.
 Stay alert for hidden hazards or traffic.
-Do not carry passengers. - 7.
-Never operate the machine at high transport speeds on hard or slippery surfaces. - 8.
-Exercise caution to avoid slipping or falling. - 9.
+Do not carry passengers. - 9.
+Never operate the machine at high transport speeds on hard or slippery surfaces. - 10.
+Exercise caution to avoid slipping or falling. - 11.
 Look down and behind and use care when in reverse or pulling machine towards you. - Start the engine according to the instructions found in this manual and keep feet well away from the tines at all times. - After striking a foreign object, stop the engine, disconnect the spark plug wire and ground against the engine.
 Thoroughly inspect the machine for any damage.
-Repair the damage before starting and operating. - Disengage all clutch levers (if fitted) and stop engine before you leave the operating position (behind the handles).
-Wait until the tines come to a complete stop before unclogging the tines, making any adjustments, or inspections. - Never run an engine indoors or in a poorly ventilated area.
-Engine exhaust contains carbon monoxide, an odorless and deadly gas. - 14.
+Repair the damage before starting and operating. - 14.
+Disengage all clutch levers (if fitted) and stop engine before you leave the operating position (behind the handles).
+Wait until the tines come to a complete stop before unclogging the tines or making any adjustments or inspections. - Never run an engine indoors or in a poorly ventilated area.
+Engine exhaust contains carbon monoxide, an odorless and deadly gas. - 16.
 Muffler and engine become hot and can cause a burn.
 Do not touch. - Use caution when tilling near fences, buildings and underground utilities.
-Rotating tines can cause property damage or personal injury. - Do not overload machine capacity by attempting to till soil too deep at too fast of a rate.
+Rotating tines can cause property damage or personal injury. - Do not overload machine capacity by attempting to till soil too deep at too fast of a rate

-- 17. If the machine should start making an unusual noise or vibration, stop the engine, disconnect the spark plug wire and ground it against the engine.
+- 19. If the machine should start making an unusual noise or vibration, stop the engine, disconnect the spark plug wire and ground it against the engine.
 Inspect thoroughly for damage.
-Repair any damage before starting and operating. - 18.
-Keep all shields, guards, and safety devices in place and operating properly. - 19.
-Never pick up or carry machine while the engine is running. - Use only attachments and accessories approved by the manufacturer.
-Failure to do so can result in personal injury. - If situations occur which are not covered in this manual, use care and good judgement.
-Contact Customer Support for assistance and the name of you nearest servicing dealer..
+Repair any damage before starting and operating. - 20.
+Keep all shields, guards and safety devices in place and operating properly. - 21.
+Never pick up or carry machine while the engine is running. - Powered walk-behind tiller work is strenuous.
+You must be in good physical condition and mentally alert.
+If you have any condition that might be aggravated by strenuous work, check with your doctor before operating a powered walk-behind tiller. - Use only attachments and accessories approved by the manufacturer.
+Failure to do so can result in personal injury. - 24.
+If situations occur which are not covered in this manual, use care and good judgement.
+Contact Customer Support for assistance and the name of you nearest servicing dealer.